 Step 3.
 Launch the Disk Drill app by navigating through Finder > Applications > Disk Drill, and double-clicking its icon.

 Step 4.
 Select the drive where you last saved your iTunes backup.
-Leave all settings to default for the best results, then click Search for lost data at the bottom-right corner of the window.
+Leave all settings to default for the best results, then click Search for lost data in the right panel of the app.

 Step 5.
 Wait for Disk Drill to complete the scan, then click Review found items.